Hamza-code-hub/AI-Defect-Detection-for-Manufacturing-Quality-Control/README.md

 ### Main pipeline stages

 #### 1. Datasets and input
-Anomalib works with industrial anomaly datasets and custom data sources, including image and video inputs.
+DefectScope_AIworks with industrial anomaly datasets and custom data sources, including image and video inputs.

 #### 2. Preprocessing and datamodules
 The library provides a structured path for: